AngeloD2022/uniden-firmware-tool/README.md

-# uniden-fw-extractor
+# uniden-firmware-tool

-Parses and extracts firmware binaries from https://uniden.info
+As of right now, it only parses and extracts firmware binaries from https://uniden.info

 ## Known Issues